MexrlDev/Doom-Ps/README.md

 | `strife1.wad` | Strife | Commercial | RPG-flavored Doom engine game. |

 ---
+## Issues
+1. SFX + Music cutting but stable (if music is lowest muted in menu option > sound volume and kept SFX only it’ll work stable .
+2. switching from WAD to another via Quit Game in doom. switching to another WAD makes music doesn’t work for the new game BUTTT.
+SFX works so eh. fix it later max..

+---
 ## Credits

 * **MexrlDev** — Project Development